Harsh-TG/Certificate-Automation/README.md

 ## Features

-- **CRUD Operations**: Full create, read, update, and delete functionality for certificate generation management.
+- **Certificate Requests:** Users can submit requests for certificates.
-- **Certificate Request**: Users can request certificates by providing necessary details.
+- **Approval Workflow:** Admins can review and approve certificate requests.
-- **Certificate Approval**: Admins can approve or reject certificate requests.
+- **PDF Generation:** Certificates are generated automatically in PDF format.
-- **PDF Generation**: Generate certificate PDFs with dynamic user data.
+- **Google Drive Integration:** Generated certificates are securely stored on Google Drive with shareable links.
-- **Google Drive Integration**: Store generated certificates on Google Drive.
+- **Template Customization:** Create and customize templates for different types of certificates.
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices.
+- **Email Notifications:** Notify users about the status of their certificate requests.

 ## Technologies Used